Trimble-Technology/creator-tutorials/nodes/BooleanList/documentation.md

-* Pattern of boolean values.
-If the _pattern_ input is true, the _list_ input values will be set to the specified pattern when initialized.
+* Pattern: If the _pattern_ input is `true`, the _list_ input values will be set to the specified pattern when initialized, rather than the default value.

 Example(s):